PelionIoT/mbl-docs/Docs/Update/updating_the_image.md

     Where:

     * `<device-id>` is the device ID.
     * `<payload-file>` is the update payload (`.tar` file).
     * `<api-key>` is the Pelion API key you generated as a prerequisite.

     The process can take a long time, depending on your file size and network bandwidth.

+A reboot is automatically initiated to use the new update component.

+## Verifying the update

+You can check the status of the update by looking at the [update logs](monitor.html).

-A reboot is automatically initiated to boot into the new firmware.
-Identify the currently active root file system and verify it was different pre-update.
-You can use the [`lsblk` command explained later](#identify-the-active-root-file-system-partition).
+If you are updating the root file system, you can verify the update by [identifying the currently active root file system](#identify-the-active-root-file-system-partition) and check it was different pre-update.

+For a kernel update, if you have changed the kernel version you can use `uname -srm` on the device to check the version number now matches the new version.

+For a boot component update, it will depend on the parts of the boot sequence you have changed, review the serial output from the device to check version numbers.

-## Identifying the active root file system partition
+### Identifying the active root file system partition

-To verify that a root system update succeeded, you can check which root file system partition is active before and after the update.
+To verify that a root file system update succeeded, you can check which root file system partition is active before and after the update.
 If the update succeeded, the active partition changes.

 To identify the active root file system partition: